nonfiction/platform/README.md

 swarm deploy abc.example.com
 ```

-Since `swarm` is just a bash script, a new cluster can be bootstrapped from any
+Since `swarm` is just a Bash script, a new cluster can be bootstrapped from any
 terminal like so:

 ```